 The glory of the house is hospitality;

 I'd love your input – what tips would you give to beginning homemakers?
 Please share with us in the comments.

 If you’re looking for a bit of encouragement in your homemaking.
-I’d love you to come join me in the 4th annual Online Homemaking Ministries Conference.
+I’d love you to come to join me in the 5th annual Online Homemaking Ministries Conference – the Deep Dive Summit.
 The conference takes place September 25th-29th.
 This year it is bigger than ever and as always you have lifetime access to the teaching and resources from the conference.
-The speaker line up is great and the theme is Finding Purpose in Your Home.
 Come check out all the details here.